 Lin was relatively unknown at the age of 21 when her design was chosen for the Vietnam Veterans Memorial in Washington D.C.
 Since then, she has continued to create critically-acclaimed works around the world, including Ecliptic at our very own Rosa Parks Circle.
-Created in 2001, the landmark underwent construction and restoration in 2021-22 as part of a $3 million project to address the decades of wear and tear that have taken their toll on the art piece.
+Created in 2001, this local landmark underwent restoration in 2021-22 as part of a $3 million project to address the decades of wear and tear that had taken their toll on the art piece.

 To help you learn more about this internationally known figure, here are five facts you might not know about this talented artist: